Lemon Garlic Shrimp

 Prepare the shrimp:

-- Pat the shrimp dry and place them in a mixing bowl.
+- Pat the peeled and deveined shrimp dry and place them in a mixing bowl.
 Add the olive oil, garlic, shallots, parsley, lemon juice, salt and pepper.
 Toss everything together until the shrimp are well coated.

-- Place the shrimp on the second baking tray and cook them for 8 minutes.
-You’ll want to make sure they are opaque in color and fully cooked through.
+- Place the shrimp on the second baking tray and cook them for 8-9 minutes.
+You’ll want to make sure they are pink in color and fully cooked through.

-- Remove the shrimp and gently spoon them into the bread bowl.
+- Remove the shrimp and gently spoon them into the garlic bread bowl.

 - Top everything with chopped scallions and serve with extra lemon wedges on the side.